e-conomic/github-actions/README.md

 * Code updates (If you are creating a new action, place it in a new directory)
 * Update of the readme.md reflecting your changes if necessary

-Once the changes are merged into the `master` branch, create a release with the new version number.
+Once the changes are merged into the `master` branch:
+* Create a release with the new version number.
+Assign the version number tag in the following format `vX.Y.Z`
+* If you are not changing the major version, you need to move the `vX` tag to the latest commit so that it contains both `vX.Y.Z` and `vX` tags.
+* If you are releasing a new major version, you need to release a semver `vX.0.0` version and also add an additional tag `vX` manually